Our Agenda

 • Authentic Evaluation: School districts will conduct an internal audit to assess and evaluate where current standards, curriculum, and teaching methods derive from, and decolonize curriculum and textbooks in every subject area in all k-12 grade levels.

-Before we can expect students to engage in learning, we must prioritize and support their socio-emotional well-being.
-We should work to actively heal the generational trauma of years of systemic oppression.
+Problem: There is a student mental health crisis on high school and college campuses across the country.
+Before we can expect high academic results and participation, we must prioritize and support the socio-emotional well-being of students.
+We must work to actively heal the trauma of both recent years of the COVID-19 pandemic and historic and generational years of systemic oppression.
 Our schools must play an active role in supporting students' basic needs.

-• Team of Support: We need full time, culturally competent, qualified mental health professionals, counselors, and social workers who are reflective of the student population in which they support.
+• Trained Teams of Support: We need full time, culturally competent, qualified mental health professionals, counselors, and social workers who are reflective of the student population in which they support.
+We also need proper ratios of mental health professionals to students to adequately support and meet student needs.

-• Centering Our Experiences: Staff who are specifically trained to address the issues faced by the student body, including racial trauma, LGBTQ experiences, and poverty.
+• Staff Training: Staff who are specifically trained to address the issues faced by the student body, including racial trauma, LGBTQ experiences, and poverty.

+Problem: Across the country, districts and schools are deeply under and inequitably funded.
 Nowhere is systematic racism more transparent than in the unethical underfunding of our Black, Brown, and Indigenous communities and schools.
-As young people, we are the leaders of the future, so it is our nation’s duty to invest in the untapped potential of all students.
+As young people, we are the leaders of the future, so it is our nation’s duty to invest in the potential of all students.
 Every child, regardless of their zip code, race, nationality, immigration status, sexuality, or gender identity, should be valued and invested in as individuals and historically marginalized groups.
-We demand funding practices that meet the communicated needs and aspirations of our communities.
+We demand funding practices that meet the needs and aspirations of our communities.

 • Accountable to Feedback: Integrate authentic student and community input & audits directly into budget allocations, at the levels of schools, districts, and states.